-It has a 360-degree view of Sydney and the Harbour.
+You have a 360-degree view of Sydney and the Harbour.
 You can see north past the bridge, over the Opera House, around Circular Quay (check out some of the cool stuff to do there here) and the twinkly harbour with its floaty boats and blue, blue sea.

-You can gaze into the city – although anything further south is blocked by the CBD towerblocks – and then, out to the wast, you overlook Darling Harbour, Cockatoo Island and out to the Anzac Bridge.
+You can gaze into the city – although anything further south is blocked by the CBD towerblocks – and then, out to the west, you overlook Darling Harbour, Cockatoo Island and out to the Anzac Bridge.